funkhaus/fuxt/README.md

     1. In `~/gql/queries/SiteSettings.gql` delete the entire `acfSettings` block.
     1. To get Google Analytics tracking working, change line 5 of `~/plugins/google-gtag.client.js` to pull the codes from your preferred place.
 I recommend you put them in the Vuex store someplace.

+## Storybook

+This theme ships with the Nuxt Storybook module installed and configured.
+Stories should live in `/stories`, we even included some examples for you.

+You can run Storybook in dev mode by using: `npx nuxt stroybook`

+If you want to export Storybook (to deploy it to a static host): `yarn nuxt storybook build`

 ## Fonts